JAPANESE LANGUAGE PROGRAM

 (2) Intensive Track

-This track, which offers four-level intensive courses at beginning, intermediate, and advanced levels, is designed for students whose main purpose of coming to Japan is to mainly study Japanese.
-Fifteen hours of class time per week allow students to spend sufficient time to gain the high level of Japanese proficiency.
+This track, which offers four-level intensive courses at basic, intermediate, and advanced levels, is designed for students whose main purpose of coming to Japan is to mainly study Japanese.
+Sixteen hours of class time per week allow students to spend sufficient time to gain the high level of Japanese proficiency.

 - Intensive Japanese 1